 We do this under Privacy Shield certification and a GDPR compliant Data Processing Addendum with Google, and EU-U.S. and Swiss-U.S. Privacy Shield Frameworks with Hubspot.

 For information we collect in the course of business with you, we will keep the personal data for the length of the business relationship we have with you, plus until the beginning of the calendar year following.
-We may ask you for your consent to hold your information longer, in which case we will hold it for as long as we have agreed.

 For information collected when you consent to direct marketing, we will keep it until you unsubscribe or withdraw consent - see below under 'Consent to store personal data'.